gaiterjones/magento-buy-x-get-y-free/README.md

 ## Magento Buy X Get Y Free - blog.gaterjones.com

-### Beta Extension
+### Magento module

-Do not use this extension if you already have extended the cart controller class with another extension. e.g. if you are using a third party cart extension, or an ajax cart add/remove product enhancer.
+Do not use this module if you already have extended the cart controller class with another module. e.g. if you are using a third party cart module, or an ajax cart add/remove product enhancer.

 ### Synopsis
 A common requirement for an eCommerce store is the Buy X Get Y free sales promotion, where a bonus product Y is offered if the customer buys a quantity of product X or the Spend X Get Y Free scenario where a bonus product Y is offered when the customer spends X amount on a single order.